diondokter/device-driver/book/src/registers.md

 ## Manifest

 > [!NOTE]
-> The biggest differences with the DSL are the additional `type` field to specify why type of object this is and the `fields` field that houses all fields.
+> The biggest differences with the DSL are the additional `type` field to specify which type of object this is and the `fields` field that houses all fields.

 Minimal (json):
 ```json